 There are several methods of payment for the RISE Program.
 Please see the How to Pay page for a detailed description of your options.

 - Is there financial aid available?

 Yes, there is financial aid available.
-We base awards on a combination of need and academic merit.
-View our Tuition, Aid, and Payment page to learn how to apply for financial aid.
+Awards are based on a combination of need and academic merit.
+View our Tuition, Fees & Aid page to learn how to apply for financial aid.

 - Do you take students to visit other colleges?

 No, we do not travel as a group to visit area colleges, but you may arrange your own visits within the Boston area during your free time.
 We do offer a college workshop with our Office of Admissions.